Rjsloan17/aLGN-product-case-study/index.md

 aLGN™ was designed to answer:

-> **Which opportunities deserve attention, why do they deserve it, and how should the candidate’s verified evidence be represented for the opportunity?**
+> **Which opportunities deserve attention, why do they deserve it, and how should the candidate’s verified evidence be presented?**

 The system transforms fragmented job information into a structured decision workflow.